 Article V allows for two methods of ratification.
 The first, ratification by three-fourths of the State legislatures, has been used for 26 of the 27 amendments to the Constitution.

-The second method for ratification is by state ratification conventions and passage by three-fourths of the state conventions.
+The second method for ratification is by state ratification conventions during which citizens are elected in each state and meet for the sole purpose of considering a proposed constitutional amendment.
+Ratification requires passage by three-fourths of the state conventions.
 This method has been used once, for the 21st Amendment, repealing the 18th Amendment and Prohibition.

 Limitations on the Amendment Process